-UNC’s physics degree offers rigorous preparation for careers in engineering, astronomy, theoretical physics, STEM education, and related subjects.
-Our student-centered physics program features small classes and highly attentive faculty, while empowering you to pursue your own research under faculty supervision, or to collaborate with senior investigators.
+UNC’s physics degree offers rigorous preparation for careers in engineering, astronomy, theoretical physics, STEM education and related subjects.
+Our student-centered physics program features small classes and highly attentive faculty, while empowering you to pursue your own research under faculty supervision or collaboration with senior investigators.

 Get a career guide

 Physics with an engineering emphasis is a unique field that uses the principles

 of physics to develop new technologies and innovations and find solutions to

 common engineering problems.
 Download our Physics and Astronomy Career Guide